MandaKausthubh/GravitationalSuperLensing/README.md

     |    |-- DatasetTask6B
 ```

 The final submissions are the files Task1Resnet.ipynb and GSOCTasks.ipynb.
 The model implementaions can be found in the `Models/` folder and the Training and Dataset implementations can be found in the `utils/` folder. **NOTE: The file corresonding to Task6, *GSOCTasks.ipynb*, was made on Google Colab**.
+Incase you plan on running it please keep in remove the unnecessary bash commands.

 ## Tasks, Models and Results